Nkenge Touré: Media presence

 Since leaving the D.C.
 Rape Crisis Center in 1988 until 2018, Touré had hosted her own weekly radio show, "In Our Voices," which served as a platform for the voices and issues of women on D.C. radio station WPFW.
 She and guests discussed issues from the perspective that any issue is a women's issue.
 Also at WPFW, Touré served as the Executive Producer of Sophie's Parlor, the oldest women's music and politics collective in the United States.

 Writing and awards

-Touré has received numerous awards for her ongoing hard work and commitment to human rights and justice for women of color in the D.C. area and worldwide.
+Touré received numerous awards for her ongoing hard work and commitment to human rights and justice for women of color in the D.C. area and worldwide.
 Her writings on these subjects can be read in a number of publications including Aegis and Vital Signs.
-She has also spoken widely at rallies, speak outs, and conferences.
+She also spoke widely at rallies, speak outs, and conferences.

+Death

+As of August 20, 2025, WPFW reported that Touré had died.